theochem/roberto/doc/setupci.rst

         # - TWINE_USERNAME: theochem

     cache:
+      # More time is needed for caching due to
+      # the sheer size of the conda env.
+      timeout: 1000
       directories:
         # Everything under the cache directory will be archived and made
         # available in subsequent builds to speed them up.